Workers API Reference¶

 The Worker class itself does NOT inherit from morphic.Typed.
 This design choice allows you

-method - you can use any signature with any
+complete freedom in defining your __init__ method - you can use any signature with any

 combination of positional arguments, keyword arguments, args, and *kwargs.
 The Typed